Framework

 6.1 Practical application of content

 CPD is more effective when teachers can directly apply what they learn to their own classrooms.
 This includes hands-on activities such as lesson planning, classroom simulations, or try-outs that promote real-world transfer.
+CPD is most effective when teachers can directly transfer what they learn into their classrooms.
+Hands-on activities such as lesson planning, classroom simulations, or try-outs strengthen the link between theory and practice and serve as clear indicators of impact on teaching.

 6.2 Peer learning and group discussions

 Collaborative learning formats allow teachers to co-construct knowledge, solve problems together, and reflect on diverse perspectives.
 Group dialogue enhances engagement and strengthens professional identity, motivation and commitment.
+Collaborative formats enable teachers to co-construct knowledge, solve problems collectively, and reflect on diverse perspectives.
+Structured group dialogue enhances engagement, builds professional identity, and reinforces motivation and long-term commitment to professional learning.

 6.3 Informal exchange and real-life examples

 Teachers value CPD that includes space for authentic sharing.
 Storytelling, teaching dilemmas, and lived experiences help ground theory in everyday practice and create a safe, trusting learning atmosphere.
+Teachers value CPD that creates space for authentic and informal exchange.
+Storytelling, discussion of teaching dilemmas, and sharing lived experiences ground theoretical input in everyday practice and foster a trusting, safe environment for learning.

 6.4 Use of teaching materials and active participation

 Working actively with teaching resources during CPD encourages creativity and ownership.
 When participants co-develop, adapt, and test materials, learning becomes more engaging and relevant.
+Actively working with teaching resources during CPD encourages creativity, adaptability, and ownership.
+When participants co-develop, adapt, and test materials, professional learning becomes more engaging and directly relevant to teachers’ classroom practice.

 Key Dimensions of Effective Practice